 Unless reversal of responsibility for action is ordered, protective proceedings relate to cases based on protected rights (Article 364 of the Civil Procedure Code), protecting or provisionally anticipating the effects of the definitive measure on the assumption that the decision handed down in the main proceedings will be favourable to the applicant.

-The threat of periculum in mora authorises the court to preliminarily and summarily consider a substantial legal relationship which must then undergo a deeper and more lengthy examination; when this preliminary consideration is favourable to the applicant, measures are issued with the aim of safeguarding against the threat.
+The threat of periculum in mora authorises the court to preliminarily and summarily consider a substantial legal relationship which must then undergo a deeper and more lengthy examination.
+When this preliminary consideration is favourable to the applicant, measures are decreed with the aim of safeguarding against the threat.

-Protective measures are intended to ensure the practical results of the action, to avoid serious damage or to anticipate the realisation of the right (hypothetical instrumentality), achieving a balance, to the greatest extent possible, between the interests of speed and legal certainty.
+Protective measures are intended to ensure the practical outcome of the action, to avoid serious damage or to anticipate the realisation of the right, achieving a balance, to the greatest extent possible, between the interests of speed and legal certainty.